yandex-cloud/docs/en/managed-clickhouse/operations/hosts.md

       To copy the data schema from a random replica to the new host, set the `--copy-schema` optional parameter.

-      {{ mch-short-name }} will run the add host operation.
+      {{ mch-name }} will run the add host operation.

       {% if audience != "internal" %}

-      The subnet ID should be specified if the availability zone contains multiple subnets, otherwise {{ mch-short-name }} automatically selects a single subnet.
+      The subnet ID should be specified if the availability zone contains multiple subnets, otherwise {{ mch-name }} automatically selects a single subnet.
 The cluster name can be requested with a [list of clusters in the folder](cluster-list.md#list-clusters).

       {% else %}